kubernetes/community/contributors/design-proposals/admission_control_extension.md

 The initializer would perform a normal update on the object to perform their function, and then remove their entry from `initializers` (or adding more entries).
 If an error occurs during initialization that must terminate initialization, the `Status` field on the initializer should be set instead of removing the initializer entry and then the initializer should delete the object.
+The client would receive this status as the response to their creation (as described below).

 During initialization, resources may have relaxed validation requirements, which means initializers must handle incomplete objects.
 The create call will perform normal defaulting so that initializers are not providing